 Raising awareness about OCD in the workplace is critical to building a supportive and inclusive environment.
 Educational sessions or workshops about mental health help reduce stigma and ensure that colleagues and managers understand how OCD can affect performance and behavior.

 This awareness fosters empathy and encourages an inclusive environment where employees feel comfortable discussing their mental health.
+Also, it helps you answer one of the biggest questions you could have: "does an employee need help for OCD?" because you can better understand the overall of the situation.

 Please read our blog about the role of HR and managers regarding mental health at work to understand better what you can and shouldn’t do regarding this topic.